 The 2021 American Rescue Plan (ARP) appropriated \$5 billion to Emergency Housing Vouchers (EHVs) through which Sacramento received 494 vouchers, with potential to receive more.
 These EHVs are limited to households (individuals and families) who are homeless; at-risk of homelessness; fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking; and recently homeless, and for whom providing rental assistance will prevent homelessness or risk of housing instability.
 On August 20th, 2021, Sacramento Steps Forward completed the referrals to the Sacramento Housing and Redevelopment Agency (SHRA) for the 494 EHVs available in our community.
 There have been 1,527 assessments completed, 684 referrals, 387 enrollments, and 46 exits to permanent housing.
 Building upon a strategic coordinated effort, Sacramento Steps Forward has launched the Coordinated Access System (CAS) to facilitate the coordination and management of resources and services through the crisis response system.
 CAS allows users to connect people efficiently and effectively to interventions that aim to rapidly resolve their housing crisis by increasing accessibility to resources and supporting households whenever possible.
 The CAS goals are to reduce the number of households who experience homelessness and housing instability and to ensure that episodes of homelessness that do occur are rare, brief, and one-time.
 The City and County of Sacramento are committed to helping low-income individuals and families avoid becoming homeless, and will continue to implement and provide programs or funding (upon availability) to assist homeless households gain or retain housing, and fund health and social services.
 The City and County have expanded programs for persons with serious mental illness and/or co-occurring substance abuse disorders and who are at risk of homelessness or experiencing homelessness.
 Services will benefit people countywide; including those participating in the County's various homeless initiatives and the City of Sacramento's Pathways Whole Person Care Program.
-Other examples: • Over 20 agencies in the Sacramento Region offer various homeless services for assistance or information contact Sacramento 2-1-1. • Legal Services of Northern California provides eviction defense with funding coming from a combination of federal, state, local, and private sources. • A collaborative of hospital systems, community based organizations and the County have come together to create the Interim Care Program (ICP) - a respite care shelter for homeless patients discharged from hospitals.
-Kaiser Permanente; Mercy; Sutter Medical Center, Sacramento; UC Davis Medical Center; and the County of Sacramento provide on-going funding for the program. • WellSpace coordinates nursing and social services to support clients in their recuperation and help them move out of homelessness.
-The case manager links clients with mental health services, substance abuse recovery, housing workshops and provides disability application assistance.
-Sutter Medical Center and WellSpace have also created and implemented the T3 Program (Triage, Transport, and Treat) for frequent users of emergency rooms. ● The Sacramento Employment &
+The continuum of care is developing and implementing the Landlord Engagement and Incentive Program to optimize CoC rehousing activities by coordinating resources for recruiting and retaining landlords, providing flexible funding to support clients in securing housing, and creating a neutral, centralized hotline to support both landlord and tenants.